dlstreamer/pipeline-server/docs/build_script_reference.md

 Relative path to VA Serving pipelines directory from root of video-analytics-serving project.
 If not specified, [sample pipelines](../pipelines/gstreamer) are included in the image.
 If set to `NONE` no pipelines are included and the user must ensure pipelines are made available at runtime by volume mounting.

 ## Model Directory/File List (--models)
-This option can be used to specify path to model directory or a model list file.
+This option can be used to specify path to models directory or a model list file.
 When its a directory, models used by pipelines are expected to be in this directory.
-It is a relative path from root of video-analytics-serving project.
 When its a file, the models listed in the file are downloaded and converted to IR format if needed by the [model download tool](../tools/model_downloader/README.md) during build time.
-If nothing is specified, default models listed in the file `models/models.list.yml` are downloaded, converted to IR format if needed and included in the image.
+If nothing is specified, default models listed in the file `models_list/models.list.yml` are downloaded, converted to IR format if needed and included in the image.
 If set to `NONE` no models are included and the user must ensure models are made available at runtime by volume mounting.

 ## Build Arg (--build-arg)
 Specify a docker build argument when building the VA Serving image.